Wheat for Babies – When & How to Introduce

 When your baby reaches the age when he can be given solids, the entire spectrum of foods seems to open up, making you wonder what item you should start off with first.
-Many times it is recommended to start with cereals and check how well your baby accepts it.
-Rice cereal is usually a popular choice amongst many, but you can introduce even wheat to your baby.
+Many times, it is recommended to start with cereals, and check how well your baby accepts it.
+Rice cereal is usually a popular choice among many, but you can introduce even wheat to your baby.
 There are numerous benefits to be reaped from it that assist your baby’s growth.

 When Should You Introduce Wheat to a Baby’s Diet?

-Before you immediately start making wheat halwa and give them to your child, it is important to note whether your baby is ready or not to have it.
+Before you immediately start making wheat halwa and give it to your child, it is important to note whether your baby is ready or not to have it.

-Many people believe that a baby is ready to eat solid foods after he has completed about 6 months of his age.
-A general consensus amongst doctors and other parents usually stays at completing at least a year, before solids begin to find their way to a baby’s mouth.
+Many people believe that a baby is ready to eat solid foods after he has completed about six months of age.
+A general consensus among doctors and other parents usually stays at completing at least a year, before solids begin to find their way to a baby’s mouth.
 Keep a track of how your baby responds and let your doctor know before you introduce any other item to your baby’s diet.